GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 1. `git add Jenkinsfile html.go main.go`, then `git commit`, and finally `git push origin master` your change.
 When the change has pushed,

-1. When your change has been pushed to GitHub, navigate to Jenkins and click the button to run your build.
+1. When your change has been pushed to the Git repository, navigate to Jenkins.
+Your build should start shortly.

   ![](docs/img/first-build.png)